Max Bögl: History

 On 8 August 2008, a bridge renovated by the Czech subsidiary BÖGL a KRÝSL k.s. collapsed in Studénka.
 The debris fell onto the Eurocity railway line from Krakow to Prague which the EuroCity 102 Comenius train crashed into.
 As a result, eight people died and 97 were injured.
 The Studenka train disaster was the worst in Czech history.
 The legal dispute over responsibility for the bridge collapse ended in 2017 with the acquittal due to lack of evidence of all of the accused.

 During 2010, the company took the lead in the acquisition work for the Transrapid, and in the same year, it won contracts for the expansion of the Miejski Stadium (Wrocław), the extension of the runway of the Sibiu Airport, the new construction of the Arena Națională in Bucharest, and the construction of the bypass expressway around Sibiu.
-In 2011, Bavaria's most powerful wind turbine was commissioned on Winnberg in the district of Neumarkt in der Oberpfalz (total height 180 m, connection power 3.4 megawatts).
+In 2011, Bavaria's most powerful wind turbine was commissioned on Winnberg in the district of Neumarkt in der Oberpfalz (total height 180 m, connection power 3.4 MW).

 In 2018, Max Bögl signed a joint venture with the Chinese company Chengdu Xinzhu Road & Bridge Machinery Co.
 Ltd. to build a 3.5 km Maglev test track in Chengdu, China.
 The Chinese partner has been given exclusive rights of production and marketing for the system in China.
 Two years later, the first cars destined for the Chinese test track were carried by truck to Munich Airport and then flown by Antonov An-124 cargo plane to their destination for a planned entry into test-service later that year.
 In February 2021, a vehicle on the Chinese test track reached a top speed of 169 kph.